Published on July 9, 2020 – Last Updated on May 6, 2022

 Yoga isn’t something you ever truly master.
 There’s always the next step in your yoga practice, a deeper level of the mind-body connection to achieve.
 So when you’re unable to attend class due to the pandemic, instead of giving up, look for a way to push your yoga practice to the next level.
 Whether you’re a beginner or a seasoned yogi, here are five ways you can step up your yoga practice.

-When you can’t get to your studio, an in-home practice is a great option.
+An in-home practice is a great option when you can’t get to your studio.
 Besides, with a designated place you can turn to whenever you want, you can keep up your routine no matter what.
-First, you need a little space and equipment.
+But, first, you need a little space and equipment.

 Also, think about different ways you can stay on track with your sessions.
-Many people find it helpful to add a media device for streaming lessons.
-Following along with poses on your smartphone or laptop screen can be difficult, but with a streaming device, you can use your TV.
-There are a few options available, so check model specifications to find a player that fits your wants and your TV.
+For example, many people find adding a media device for streaming lessons helpful.
+Following along with poses on your smartphone or laptop screen can be difficult, but you can use your TV with a streaming device.
+A few options are available, so check model specifications to find a player that fits your needs and TV.

 Some yoga enthusiasts struggle to focus on their practice at home.
-When you have a lot weighing on your mind as we all do right now, it’s hard to let go and commit yourself to mindfulness.
+When you have a lot weighing on your mind, as we all do right now, it’s hard to let go and commit yourself to mindfulness.
 If this is a problem you’re dealing with in your home practice, try setting the stage for yoga with a short ritual.
-Writing a gratitude list, lighting candles and incense, and doing a guided meditation are a few of the ideas suggested by Yogi Surprise.
-A guided meditation app like MindTaskic could be just what you need to boost your meditation efforts.
+Writing a gratitude list, lighting candles and incense, and guided meditation are some of the ideas suggested by Yogi Surprise.
+In addition, a guided meditation app like MindTaskic could be just what you need to boost your meditation efforts.

 Set Goals for Yourself

 When practicing at home, you need to stay accountable to your yoga practice, and you may need goals to give you direction.
-Whether your goal is to practice a certain number of times per week or improve a pose over the course of a month, yoga apps like Track Yoga and Yoga Studio can help you track your progress via activity logging, milestones, and yoga challenges.
+Whether your goal is to practice a certain number of times per week or improve a pose for a month, yoga apps like Track Yoga and Yoga Studio can help you track your progress via activity logging, milestones, and yoga challenges.